flexera-public/policy_templates/cost/azure/reserved_instances/mca_recommendations/README.md

 This policy has the following input parameters required when launching the policy.

-- *Look Back Period* - Specify the number of days of past usage to analyze.
+- *Look Back Period* - Number of days of prior usage to analyze.
-- *Net Savings Threshold* - Specify the minimum Net Savings that should result in an RI purchase recommendation
+- *Net Savings Threshold* - Specify the minimum net savings that should result in a recommendation
-- *Email addresses to notify* - A list of email addresses to notify
+- *Email addresses to notify* - Email addresses of the recipients you wish to notify

 ## Policy Actions